 In my 20 plus years in full-time ministry, I’ve received some very generous gifts from some amazing people.
 Our family has received a new oven, three cars, a new transmission, clothes, vacations, and even a surprise shopping spree!
-We are so thankful for people whom God has blessed materially and have shared that with us.
+We are so thankful for people who have been generous towards us when it comes to material things.

 A Cheerful Giver

 The other day I read 2 Corinthians 9:6-15.
 This is the famous passage about how God loves a cheerful giver.
 You may have heard this in church right before they take up the offering.
 In context, this passage is about a material gift of money being given to the ministry of the Apostle Paul.
 So it makes sense for us to understand it in a way that encourages us to be generous with our material wealth.
 But another part of this passage speaks to being spiritually generous.